thechelsuk/uk.thechels/_pages/cv.md

 Passionate and experienced Engineering leader seeking hands-off people-focused leadership role in fast paced agile environment.
 A leader and catalyst for change with a focus on agile methodologies.
 A 'driver' with a focus on task management and delivery through a holistic approach to people development.

-Attends local meetups and "geek nights" to further extend knowledge and be a member of the development community
+Attends local meetups and "geek nights" to further extend knowledge and be a member of the development community.

 ### Core Skills